abondrn/abondrn.github.io/jekyll-digital-garden/_drafts/wishlist.md

 ### People-Oriented Feeds, Social Intelligence Platform

-In the past few years there has been a growing desire for "personal CRM" solutions: software that would help you better manage your relationships.
+In the past few years there has been a growing desire for "personal CRM" solutions: software that would help you build deeper relationships.
 In practice, using one of the currently available apps feels like data entry, and quite unlike what the process of maintaining a friendship should "feel" like.
 At the same time, the decline of monolithic platforms like Facebook and Twitter means that people are spread more across multiple platforms.
 Out of a desire of "meeting people where they are," I would like to better keep track of where everyone is.

 My solution would be a local-first app.
 You would connect the few APIs that allow social graph access, and the rest you would feed it data dumps you request from various platforms.
 With this, you have access to all of your connections (and ideally messages) between you too.